The Rosco Gordon SUN collection

 "The chicken" (dance with you) / Love for you baby (December 1955)

-This was the last record issued both on the Flip and SUN labels.
+This was the last record issued both on the SUN and Flip labels.

 SUN 257 Rosco Gordon